What we are looking for:

 Journal of Health Services Research & Policy offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 Manuscripts (in English) should be typed on single-sided A4 paper, in double-spacing with margins of not less than 20mm.
 Please use minimum font size of 12 points (6cpi).
 References must be in Vancouver format, and footnotes are not permitted.